GoogleCloudPlatform/emblem/README.md

 ## Getting Started

 Emblem is made of a combination of resources created and managed by Terraform and resources created via the Google Cloud CLI or Google Cloud Console.
-You may deploy Emblem by either running `setup.sh` (see [streamlined setup instructions](#streamlined-setup)) or by following the [manual steps below](#manual-setup).
+You may deploy Emblem by running `setup.sh` (see [streamlined setup instructions](#streamlined-setup)).

 ### Prerequisites